vectordotdev/vector/lib/remap-functions/README.md

-# TRL Functions
+# Vector Remap Language (VRL) Functions

-This crate contains all TRL functions written for Vector and its supporting libraries.
+This crate contains all VRL functions written for Vector and its supporting libraries.

 ## Usage